We’re hiring a Supervisory Facility Operations Specialist. Application due 12/19/2024.

 Dr. Matt Kendall, Marine Biologist with NOAA’s National Centers for Coastal Ocean Science

 Poplar Island was once a thriving community in the Maryland portion of Chesapeake Bay.
-Since a survey measured the island at over 1,110 acres in 1847, the combined forces of erosion, sea level rise, and subsidence reduced the area to small islets totalling only four acres by 1990.
+Since a survey measured the island at over 1,110 acres in 1847, the combined forces of erosion, sea level rise, and subsidence reduced the area to small islets totaling only four acres by 1990.
 Federal and state partners from the U.S. Army Corps of Engineers and Maryland Department of Transportation, Maryland Port Administration have jointly sponsored a project to restore this lost, remote island habitat.
 Officially called the Paul S. Sarbanes Ecosystem Restoration Project at Poplar Island, the project relies on beneficial use of dredged material collected from the approach channels to Baltimore Harbor.
 Upon completion, the project will result in 1,715 acres of developed wetland, upland, and open water embayment habitats.

 [sound of waves crashing]